sainathnallagonda/blood-test-analyzer-debug/README.md

    - **Problem:** Uploaded PDF's `file_path` was not used by the agent/task.
    - **Fix:** Ensured `run_crew(query, file_path)` passes the correct file path to the Task or Tool.

+5. **Other General Fixes:**
+   - Fixed incorrect imports (e.g., `from crewai.agents import Agent` to `from crewai import Agent`).
+   - Removed undefined imports (e.g., `search_tool`).
+   - Removed or fixed invalid `tools` arguments in Task definitions to resolve Pydantic validation errors.
+   - Cleaned up `requirements.txt` to include only necessary packages.
+   - Installed missing runtime dependencies (e.g., `python-multipart`).
+   - Removed `reload=True` from `uvicorn.run` in `main.py` for compatibility.
+   - Ensured uploaded files are saved with unique names and cleaned up after processing.
+   - Fixed argument passing to Celery tasks to ensure analysis results are saved in the database.
+   - Added SQLAlchemy models and ensured results are stored and retrievable.

 ---

 ## 🚀 Setup & Usage Instructions